wilbowaggins/bi-experience-student-vm-deployment/README.md

 Then run "deployTemplate.ps1" in PowerShell.
 It will ask you to log in to your azure account.

-There are 2 parameters.
+There are 3 parameters.
 The first asks how many student VMs you'd like.
-The second asks you for a short string that will make the DNS names of the student VMs unique.
-The names will come out like:

-student[vmnumber][uniquestring].centralus.cloudapp.azure.com.
+The next is the username you'd like for the VMs.
+The last is the Password.

+biexpstudent[vmnumber].centralus.cloudapp.azure.com.

 Open up RDS and remote the student VMs.